angelonazzaro/typxidian/src/template/main.typ

   quote: [
     #lorem(20)
     \ \ #align(right, [-- John Doe])
-  ]
+  ],
+  bib: bibliography("bibliography.bib"),
+  abbreviations: abbreviations,

 )

 = Introduction
-*TypXidian* is a template thought for academic writing, mainly for bachelor's and master's thesis but can be also used for project/lab reports.
+*TypXidian* is a template for academic writing, such as theses, dissertations, and reports.

 TypXidian comes with custom environments inspired by #link("https://obsidian.md/")[Obsidian] callout boxes.
 Some of the environments and styling choices, such as: headers and citation style, are inspired by @scardapane2024alicesadventuresdifferentiablewonderland.
 #linebreak()